SCOPE OF THIS CHAPTER

 The Lead Professional (allocated Social Care or MAT Worker) is responsible for the distribution of the Child in Need Plan.
 A copy of the Child in Need Plan should be provided to the parents, child (if appropriate) and the agencies or other professionals involved in the provision of services under the plan.

 Where it becomes necessary to make minor adjustments to the plan and services provided, any changes to the plan must be made in consultation with the parents and the child (where appropriate) and key professionals from other agencies.
 Ideally changes should be made within Network Meetings or Reviews.

 4. Reviews of Child in Need Plans

 All Children in Need should have their plans regularly reviewed.
-Child in Need Reviewing Officers will independently review all complex/specific circumstances Child in Need cases and other first reviews where the Team Manager feels this is appropriate.
+Child in Need Reviewing Officers will independently review all complex/specific circumstances Child in Need cases and other first reviews for cases that are identified as complex at VCM or where the Team Manager feels this is appropriate.

 Initial Reviews that are being reviewed by CIN Reviewing Officer

 Once the assessment is completed, a request for a Review date should be sent to the CIN review team on LCS.
 The first Review date should be arranged with the CIN Reviewing Team by the initial Network Meeting so this date can be shared with all at the meeting.
 The initial review is to take place within 3 months of the date of the initial Network Meeting.

 Network Meetings should take place 6 weekly with the date for the next set at each one.
 The network should review and update the CIN Plan with parents/carers and the professional network.
 If for any reason the worker is unexpectedly unable to attend on the day, the Network Meeting could proceed with the rest of the group.